alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 - "The worked example made things easier to understand and think about."
 [Developer]
 - "Having a best practice example to learn from and emulate would help our practice."
 [Developer]

 This suggestion is a variation of the recommendation above about supporting readiness, skills and training, and common capacity building.
-However, in the [next chapter](chapter-5.md) will build on this by setting out a clearer proposal and recommendation for the incorporation of argument patterns.
+However, in the [next chapter](chapter-5.md) we will build on this by setting out a clearer proposal and recommendation for the incorporation of argument patterns.

-### Workshops with users of digital mental health technologies
+### Workshops with users of DMHTs

 > **Summary**
 > The workshops with users exposed wide-ranging, nuanced, and interconnected attitudes, while contributing to practical and complementary recommendations for developers and regulators.
 >
 > Four central themes emerged from the workshops:
 >
-> 1. Distrust as a barrier to accessing and using digital mental healthcare technologies
+> 1. Distrust as a barrier to accessing and using DMHTs
 > 2. Stakeholder and user engagement as a means for ensuring accountability
 > 3. Explainable technology and systems as a pre-requisite for informed choice
 > 4. Ensuring fairness by reducing digital exclusion, bias, and discrimination, and promoting social justice